-- Genetically modified food containing Cry9C DNA Sequence and food containing such genetically modified food.
+15. Genetically modified foods containing Cry9C DNA Sequence and foods containing such genetically modified food.

-- Ready-to-eat gelatin and jelly, containing glucomannan or konjac flour packed in small containers with a diameter or diagonal width no larger than 4.5 cm.
+16. Ready-to-eat gelatin and jelly, containing glucomannan or konjac flour packed in small containers with a diameter or diagonal width no larger than 4.5 cm.

-- All kinds of puffer fish and foods containing puffer fish meat as ingredients.
+17. All kinds of puffer fish and foods containing puffer fish meat as an ingredient.